Best Itinerary for One Day in Barcelona – See Barcelona in a day like a local

 La Pedrera – Skip the Line

-Getting there: Make sure to check for the best flight deals on Flight comparison-Sites like Skyscanner
+Getting there: Make sure to check for the best flight deals on Flight comparisons like Skyscanner

 Want to rent a car?
 You can find great deals on RentalCars.
 It gets cheaper from El Prat Airport.